mnielsen/finding_scenius/finding_scenius.md

 **Brainstorming questions:** How to find scenius?
 Where is scenius today?
 How to create scenius?
-I have a practical question: what impact should it have?
+How to recognize scenius?  xI have a practical question: what impact should it have?

 There are two natural questions to ask at this point.
 If you are still not yet decided on a career, and ambitious to do great creative